Toxics and Health

 - Passage of the Maryland Pollinator Protection Act that would establish labeling requirements for any seed, plant material or nursery stock that uses the neonicotinoids pesticide and limit the sale of these pesticides to professionally qualified applicants.
 Neonicotinoids affect an exposed insect's nervous system, causing paralysis and death.
 The act passed the 2016 Maryland General Assembly session.
 Read Chesapeake PSR's testimony.

-Reducing lead levels in children is a major issue in Annapolis.
-The problem remains particularly acute in Baltimore City.
-The consequences of not addressing this issue will remain with us for generations.
-Here is an update on legislation under consideration, and why this matter.
+Reducing lead levels in children is a major issue in Maryland.
+Blood lead levels remain particularly acute in Baltimore City.
+The consequences of not addressing blood lead levels will remain with us for generations.
+Here is an update on legislation under consideration, and why lead matters.

 Lead in lipstick is still allowed in the US.
 The FDA recently released a draft guidance on allowable parts per million for lead in cosmetics.
 Kim Egan of Chesapeake PSR's advisory group writes about why there is no safe level of lead exposure for humans.